s-rizvi/The-Open-Love-Letter-Project/README.md

 > “This book is not a product of perfection, but of persistence — a love letter written after forgetting, and a remembering that never ends.”

-## 🕊️ Final Note

-If you are walking under stars right now — or simply feel lost in the vastness of this world — maybe let the silence answer back for a while.
-God might just be listening with His whole attention.

----

 ## 🤝 Contributing

 It is my ambition to see this project become a series where other writers also emulate this style of Qur'anic poetry.
 If you wish to become a collaborator, contact me on Instagram [@openloveletterproject](https://www.instagram.com/openloveletterproject)